Flemish liberal party is looking for ideas, and most of all for voters

 www.belganewsagency.eu

-The faith of Open VLD is by no means an exception in Belgium.
+The fate of Open VLD is by no means an exception in Belgium.
 The popularity of political parties fluctuates everywhere.
 The specificity in Belgium is the large number of parties and the absence of large parties.
-In Belgium (in both language groups), there are only small and medium parties, with discontent fractions of those parties starting even more parties.
+In both language groups, there are only small and medium parties, with discontented fractions of those parties starting even more parties.

-During last elections, not only Open VLD remained just above the 5 per cent-threshold.
-Also, the francophone and Flemish green parties Groen and Ecolo, and the radical francophones of Défi, tumbled into the danger zone.
+During the last elections, the francophone and Flemish green parties Groen and Ecolo, and the radical francophones of Défi also found themselves in the danger zone.
 A couple of other parties are decimated compared to a few decades ago.
-So, many party presidents are desperately looking for ways to regain power.
+So, many party leaders are desperately looking for ways to regain power.

 The 2024 elections showed it is possible.
-Maxime Prévot, then president of the francophone Christian-democratic Les Engagés, succeeded in putting his party back on the map.
-After years of being irrelevant, Les Engagés are now back in governments.
-And they did it without the use of extremist or populist proposals.
+Maxime Prévot, as leader of the francophone Christian democrats Les Engagés, succeeded in putting his party back on the map.
+After years of irrelevance, Les Engagés are now back in governments.
+They did it without the use of extremist or populist proposals.
 And without a festival of ideas.

 #FlandersNewsService | Eva De Bleeker © BELGA PHOTO HATIM KAGHAT